 Scott Pilgrim currently has five volumes out (Scott Pilgrim's Precious Little Life, vs. the World, & the Infinite Sadness, Gets It Together, and vs. the Universe) with a sixth and final book on its way.

 The series is printed in the style of a Japanese manga comic in black-and-white with a digest-sized, easily readable format.
-The story style is hyper realistic with a succession of rapid-fire dialogue, fantasy sequences, pop culture references, hipster comedy, subspace portals, and video game battles and interludes.
-These books are unabashedly Canadian with many references to our culture, music, with the story taking place in downtown Toronto around many well-known locales and landmarks.
-The story unfolds in a charming way with witty banter and retro modern style.
+The story style is hyper-realistic with a succession of rapid-fire dialogue, fantasy sequences, pop culture references, hipster comedy, subspace portals, and video game battles and interludes.
+These books are unabashedly Canadian with many references to our culture, and music, with the story taking place in downtown Toronto around many well-known locales and landmarks.
+The story unfolds charmingly with witty banter and retro-modern style.

 The plot is simple enough.
 The titular unemployed slacker/lover/fighter/rock star/hero, Scott falls in love with the mysterious, new American girl in town, Ramona V. Flowers.
 He must fight and defeat her seven evil ex-boyfriends in order to date her, all while he starts dating an Asian high school girl named Knives Chau who falls in love with him and swears revenge on Ramona.

-With the help of his disinterested band mates and gay roommate, Scott goes on a journey of wild misadventures and experiences, while learning absolutely nothing in the process.
-Each book serves as a game level with power ups and a end-level bosses (ex-boyfriends) to defeat before leveling up.
-Scott plays bass in a band called Sex Bob-omb while his his enemies and ex-girlfriend play in the über-sucessful Canadian rock band, The Clash at Demonhead.
+With the help of his disinterested bandmates and gay roommate, Scott goes on a journey of wild misadventures and experiences, while learning absolutely nothing in the process.
+Each book serves as a game level with power-ups and end-level bosses (ex-boyfriends) to defeat before leveling up.
+Scott plays bass in a band called Sex Bob-omb while his enemies and ex-girlfriend play in the über-successful Canadian rock band, The Clash at Demonhead.

 I cannot recommend these books highly enough and am looking forward to the film version.
 These are great books for everyone.
 Go read them now.